Oct 30, 2019

 Yes.
 You’ve read it correctly.

-Next Sunday (November 4, 2018) we’ll all go back in time 1 hour because of the end of daylight saving time.
+This Sunday (November 3, 2019) we’ll all go back in time 1 hour because of the end of daylight savings time.
 It’s a chance for us to re-do whatever we did wrong but never a chance to leave it as an opportunity to arrive late to your appointments.
 Did that not make any sense?
 Probably due to the jetlag we’re already feeling due to the upcoming time travel.
-Anyways, here’s a reminder: next Sunday, turn your clocks back 1 hour.
+Anyways, here’s a reminder: this Sunday, turn your clocks back 1 hour.
 Most cell phones automatically update their clock but if yours doesn’t or if you still have a lot of analog clocks – don’t forget to turn them all back 1 hour.

 In America, it was only in 1966 when the Uniform Time Act was created, that daylight saving across the US became standardized.
 Before the Act, each state could decide when and how long they would enforce daylight savings time, which created a huge mess with several different artificial time zones within the country.
 Ever since 2007, America’s daylight saving stretches about 8 months of the year, from March to November.
 There are some people who don’t like it and try to end it by asking their representatives to take their states off daylight saving time.
 However, this movement has not been successful.
 In fact, Indiana, one state that never adopted daylight saving time, decided in 2007 to stop being stubborn and joined the majority of the nation.
 A hard blow for the “resistance”.